Get a top-rated gantt chart for free, forever.

 We tell ourselves that the little voice inside our head is actually right, that we don’t deserve to be where we are.

-But isn’t it interesting that impostor syndrome often happens to high achievers?
+But isn’t it interesting that imposter syndrome often happens to high achievers?
 They’re the people who have worked the hardest and have probably gotten accolades from bosses and colleagues.

-This eye-opening piece by The New York Times revealed that even an award-winning poet like Maya Angelou, an actor like Tina Fey, or a marketing genius like Seth Godin have experienced impostor syndrome.
+This eye-opening piece by The New York Times revealed that even award-winning poets like Maya Angelou, actors like Tina Fey, or marketing gurus like Seth Godin have experienced imposter syndrome.

 You’re probably wondering why such mega-successful people would ever feel like a fraud.
-But that’s the reality of impostor syndrome––it happens to the best of us.
+But that’s the reality of imposter syndrome—it happens to the best of us.

 I’d bet that you’d argue someone like Maya Angelou or Seth Godin deserves their success, right?